What happens if an application has been made against me to QCAT?

 - some building disputes.

-These types of applications contain a ‘warning to respondents’ that a response must be filed within a certain period of time.
-If you do not, there is a risk the tribunal may make a decision in favour of the applicant without further notice to you.
+These types of applications contain a ‘warning to respondents’ that a response must be filed within a certain timeframe.
+If a response isn’t filed within the required timeframe, there is a risk that the tribunal will make a decision in favour of the applicant without further notice to the respondent.
 You should read the application carefully and get legal advice if you are unsure about what you should do.

 When you cannot file a response

-You do not have to make a counter-application and in minor debt claims you cannot file a counter-application.
+You do not have to make a counter-application, and a counter-application cannot be filed in a minor debt application.

 A counter-application is an application by the respondent against the applicant or another party.

-Depending on your matter you can file a counter-application on a Form 8 – Minor civil dispute – counter-application or a Form 36 – Response and/ or counter-application .
+Depending on your matter you can file a counter-application on a Form 8 – Minor civil dispute – counter-application (PDF, 251.4 KB) or a Form 36 – Response and/ or counter-application (PDF, 311.8 KB).
+A counter-application should be filed as early as possible, and given (served) on all of the other parties, in advance of the hearing date.

 You cannot file a counter-application for minor debt matter.